IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## Partitions and high availability partitions (PBHA) limitations

+- High Availability requires SVC configuration of single management IP (supported since SVC 9.1.0)
+- Volume Groups aren't supported (SVC limitation and lack of CSI support)
-Some features aren't supported by SVC for partitions, please refer to the SVC documentation for details.
+- Some features aren't supported by SVC for partitions, please refer to the SVC documentation for details.
 For example - as of time of this release (1.13.0) IO groups are not supported and shouldn't be used.

 ## HyperSwap volume limitations
 The following IBM block storage CSI driver features are not supported on volumes where HyperSwap is used: